jzzhen/jzzhen.github.io/resume/cpp.md

 ### [The Stars Group](https://www.starsgroup.com/), Toronto, Canada
 _**Technical Lead, Platform since May 2021 – Present**_
-* Server side end to end solutions delivery from requirements through to production.
+* Delivered server side end to end solutions from requirements through to production.
 * Implemented assigned architectural and platform tasks for projects pertaining Server Architecture and the wider shared technology roadmap
-* Carry out R&D work to produce POCs needed to assist decision making on the adoption of new technologies and frameworks.
+* Carried out R&D work to produce POCs needed to assist decision making on the adoption of new technologies and frameworks.

 _**Team Lead, Platform Development - February 2020 to May 2021**_
-* Led a team of 5 developers, perform solution design, code review and team member training.
+* Led a team of 5 developers, performed solution design, code review and team member training.
-* Continuously improve Server Framework(C++).
+* Continuously improved Server Framework(C++).
-* Led server side project of integration with business partner.
+* Led server side project of integration with business partners.
 * Led development of System Admin Tool using JavaScript React, Bootstrap, Java, DB2.
-* Participate in the rotation of 911 and server restart duties, led investigations and trouble-shootings of issues found.
+* Participated in the rotation of 911 and server restart duties, and led investigations when issues be found.
-* Participate in technical interviews and subsequent evaluation fo job applicants.
+* Participated in technical interviews and subsequent evaluation fo job applicants.

 _**Senior Software Developer - May 2015 to February 2020**_
-* Designed and implemented REEF(Realtime Event Exchange Framework, an cluster based internal pub&sub event exchange framework).
+* Designed and implemented REEF(Realtime Event Exchange Framework, a cluster based internal pub&sub event exchange framework).
 * Initiated and led the game integration solution GDK(game development kit) which later became the standard of game integration.
-Implement core part of the solution using C++, Java, JNI and JavaScript.
+Implement core parts of the solution using C++, Java, JNI and JavaScript.
-* Participated in many other servers' solution design and implement.
+* Participated in many other servers' solution design and implementation.
 * Developed a set of tools using C++, Python, Javascript, Express, Electron, Sikuli, Perl, Golang and other technical skills to increase QA productivity, ease dev environment setup, help prototype building and speed up issue investigation.

 ### [Tencent Inc. (SEHK 700)](http://www.linkedin.com/company/tencent), Shenzhen, China